The Symbolism of The Sword in the Stone

 No longer is the King a puppet to beliefs and egotistical emotions, he elevates himself to the Yang-mind of Reason and Altruism.

 St George & The Dragon

 St. George, the patron saint of England, is famous for slaying a dragon.
 This is slightly different symbolism for the same hero-archetype.
 He slays the dragon of wild-nature that was terrorising him, his reptilian-brain / ego-self, and becomes free of the predation of ideologies.

 These used to be the symbols of Britain, but people forgot what they meant.
-Britain used to be the place where people slew their lower-selves, and became enlightened and free to leave the wheel of slavery.
-This is the "Great Work" of Alchemy, to turn Matter into Spirit, Yin into Yang, 'Lead' into 'Gold'.
+It seems Britain was a place where people slew their lower-selves, and became enlightened and free to leave the wheel of slavery.
+(This is the real "great work" of alchemy).

 There's no advertising on this website.